Home|Dental Care and Treatments|Comprehensive Dentistry|TMJ Disorder Treatment

 Schedule An Appointment

 We welcome new patients in our Alexandria dentist office and serve patients in many Northern Virginia communities, including Arlington, Fairfax, Annandale and Reston.
-A personalized TMJ/TMD consultation and evaluation with Dr. Mazhari can take roughly 40 mins and costs $250.
+A personalized TMJ/TMD consultation and evaluation with Dr. Mazhari typically takes roughly 40 mins and costs $250.
 Once a consultation is completed, Dr. Mazhari can work with you to develop a treatment plan to address your TMJ/TMD.
-To schedule an appointment to discuss your TMJ/TMD concerns with Dr. Mazhari, contact us at (703) 212-9622 or request one online.
+To schedule an appointment to discuss your dental concerns with Dr. Mazhari, contact us at (703) 212-9622 or request one online.